ehildt/auth-manager/README.md

 By default a session expires after 15 minutes: `AUTH_MANAGER_ACCESS_TOKEN_TTL=900` (seconds).
 A session can be refreshed for 7 days before expiring: `AUTH_MANAGER_REFRESH_TOKEN_TTL=604800` (seconds).
 Once a session expires it cannot be refreshed and the user is forced to re-signin.
 To refresh a session the refresh token is used, which generates a new access/refresh token pair.
 Thus in our example an active user can stay signed in infinitely or is forced to re-signin if the session is not refreshed within 7 days.
-The config-manager verifies the tokens by signing them with the `AUTH_MANAGER_TOKEN_SECRET`.
+The auth-manager verifies the tokens by signing them with the `AUTH_MANAGER_TOKEN_SECRET`.
 A common misunderstanding is that a JWT is encrypted.
 It's not!

 A consumer token is used by services, which don't need to authenticate but rather rely on authorization.
-For example our config-manager is consumed by other microservices.
+For example our auth-manager is consumed by other microservices.
 Thus a microservice is not a **user** but a **consumer**!
 All it's interested in is fetch some configuration data and thus has no need for authentication.

 ## HTTPS (tls/ssl)

-The config-manager comes with a self-signed tls/ssl setup, which does not have an expiration date.
+The auth-manager comes with a self-signed tls/ssl setup, which does not have an expiration date.
 It might be enough for you though for security reasons you might want to provide your own tls/ssl.
 Do to so replace the `127.0.0.1.crt` and `127.0.0.1.key` in the `ssl` folder.
 In docker you can map your tls/ssl setup with `-v $(pwd)/ssl:/usr/src/app/ssl`.
 If you use signed certificates you might also want to set `AUTH_MANAGER_REJECT_UNAUTHORIZED=true`.

-## Caching

-Every serviceId is stored for 300 seconds by default.
-To change this behavior set `CACHE_MANAGER_TTL` and `CONFIG_MANAGER_TTL` respectively.
-Whenever the config is altered, like by adding or removing a configId from it's serviceId (context), the ttl is being reset to 300 seconds (fallback) or whatever has been provided in the envs.
-There is a caveat though, namely if the envs `CACHE_MANAGER_NAMESPACE_PREFIX` and `CONFIG_MANAGER_NAMESPACE_PREFIX` share the same value.
-In this case when creating a serviceId using the **cache-manager**, the ttl coming from `CACHE_MANAGER_TTL` is used.
-However, if you alter this serviceId using the **config-manager**, then the ttl coming from the `CONFIG_MANAGER_TTL` is used.
-This is due to the fact that both managers share the same serviceId (context).
-Also, on the **cache-manager** upsert endpoint a custom ttl can be provided.
-As long as the serviceId (context) is not modified by any of the managers, the custom ttl is preserved.
-Thus if set to 0 the serviceId (context) never expires.

 ## Databases

-The config-manager requires a mongo and redis database to operate.
+The auth-manager requires a mongo and redis database to operate.
 It's a straight forward approach.
 Simply provide the credentials via the envs as show above in the [Getting Started](#getting-started) example.